mudge/mudge.github.com/_posts/2019-11-12-using-a-raspberry-pi-for-time-machine.markdown

 Now that we have storage available to share with our Mac, let's set it up with Samba so that it will work with Time Machine.

-To do this, we need to add a new share definition for our directory at `/media/backups` owned by the user `mudge`:
+To do this, we need to add a new share definition for our directory at `/media/backups` owned by the user `mudge` to our Samba configuration in `/etc/samba/smb.conf`:

 ```
 [backups]